speckhofer/speckhofer.github.io/_tabs/cv.md

 ## Awards

-- **2023:** Würdigungspreis (Recognition Award) of the Austrian Federal Ministry of Education, Science and Research for the best Diploma/Master's degrees
+- **2023:** Recognition Award (Würdigungspreis) of the Austrian Federal Ministry of Education, Science and Research for the best Diploma/Master's degrees
 - **2018-2022:** Merit scholarships of Johannes Kepler University Linz (awarded in recognition of outstanding academic achievement) for the four academic years from 2018/2019 to 2021/2022.
 - **2018:** Dr. Hans Riegel Specialist Prize and Erwin Wenzl Recognition Prize for my pre-scientific thesis on Geometric Probability (part of the Austrian Matura exam/highschool graduation)
 - **2017:** Participation in the Middle European Mathematical Olympiad in Vilnius